plugnburn/z9-kickstart/README.md

 - Create a new project based on this skeleton: `brunch n MyApp -s plugnburn/z9-kickstart`
 - Enter project directory: `cd MyApp`
 - Run a debug server: `brunch w --server`
-- When you're ready, run `brunch b -p` to make a production build and then copy everything out of `public` directory in your project
-- If deploying with [Surge](//surge.sh) or GitHub Pages, add a `CNAME` file to the production build directory
-- If deploying with Surge, rename `index.html` to `200.html` in the production build directory

 ## File structure